Generic Inference in Latent Gaussian Process Models: Scalable Inference

 where $\ajn \defeq \matcol{\Aj}{n}$ denotes the $\m$-dimensional vector corresponding to the $n\mth$ column of matrix $\Aj$; $\priorcov$ and $\Aj$ are given in Equation \eqref{eq:Ktilde-A}; and, as before, $\{\postmean{kj}, \postcov{kj} \}$ are the variational parameters corresponding to the mean and covariance of the approximate posterior over the inducing variables for mixture component $k$ and latent process $j$.

 We emphasize that when $\q > 1$, $\qknf$ is not a univariate marginal but a $\q$-dimensional marginal posterior with diagonal covariance.
-Therefore, only expectations over univariate Gaussians are required to estimate the expressions in Equations \eqref{eq:final-ell} to \eqref{eq:ellgradients-2}.
+Therefore, only samples from univariate Gaussians are required to estimate the expressions in Equations \eqref{eq:final-ell} to \eqref{eq:ellgradients-2}.